JFK24/zeppr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This R package provides a collection of R functions to process plant protection data.
-It is actually made for a particular institute in Germany.
+The zeppr package provides a collection of R functions to process plant protection data.
+It is actually made for a particular institute in Germany but may be useful for more persons.
 It is a beta version provided AS IS without any guaranty or support.
 It is available for non-commercial use at your own risks.
 Contact me for commercial use.

 ## Installation

+The library `devtools` is required to install the `zeppr` package.
+Uncomment the first line of code below to install it if necessaray.

 You can install the development version of zeppr from [GitHub](https://github.com/) with: